 Britain's Got Talent comedian Robert White has revealed how he ended up in jail after a prank went wrong.

-Robert was one of the first acts we met this series when auditions kicked off at the weekend.
+Robert was one of the first acts we met this series when auditions kicked off earlier this year.

 The 41-year-old music teacher and comedian from West Sussex performed musical comedy, singing a song about the judges.

 He got four yeses through to the next round after leaving the panel in stitches with his gags.

 But it seems to be that sometimes Robert takes his jokes a little too far.

 He's opened up about spending time in prison on remand after a prank on his ex was "mistranslated" by police.

 "I’d misunderstand things and, one time, that led to a practical joke the police mistranslated as a crime.
 I got three months in Wandsworth prison," said Robert, who has autism and Asperger syndrome.

 'Armed' with a music stand, Robert recalled: “I was going to go into the shop where my ex-boyfriend worked and say, ‘Music stand and deliver’.
 But I didn’t do it.